 - One episode of your favorite show on Netflix is likely to be 30 minutes or more

-- On average, an American adult spends 3 hours and 43 minutes looking at the phone screen every day
+- The average American spends 7 hours and 4 minutes looking at a screen every day

 - Commuting to work takes the average American over 27 minutes (one way)